 Netflix U.S. eventually released French, Spanish, German, and English dub of The Seven Deadly Sins Season 3 on October 15, 2018.
 Netflix could have handled it like the Violet Evergarden anime, which began streaming in the United States the day the finale broadcasted in Japan.
 Instead, Netflix U.S. apparently delayed the release date for The Seven Deadly Sins Season 3 since the dubbing process takes several months.

-Similarly, the Netflix U.S. release date for The Seven Deadly Sins Season 4 is likely to be delayed by months based on the English dub.
-That would mean the premiere date will be some time in spring or summer 2020.
+Similarly, the Netflix U.S. release date for The Seven Deadly Sins Season 4 delayed by months based on the English dub.
+Netflix’s The Seven Deadly Sins Season 4 started streaming on August 6, 2020.

 The Nanatsu no Taizai Manga Compared To The Seven Deadly Sins Anime